-Everything You Should Know About Lung Cancer
+Everything You Need To Know About Skin Cancer

 After skin cancer, lung cancer is the second most common cancer diagnosed in both men and women in the United States.
 Furthermore, it is the leading cause of cancer deaths among both men and women in the United States.
 It accounts for 25 percent of all deaths from cancer.
 To put this into perspective, more men and women die each year from lung cancer than prostate, colon, ovarian, and breast cancers combined.